 Preparation for Divorce

-Though divorce is by far the most common option, there are reasons to choose legal separation instead.
-For some couples, it serves as a means to an end.
+For some couples, separation serves as a means to an end.
 It can function as a step towards an eventual divorce in the future.
 You can take the time to figure out the specifics of the impending divorce, like financial matters and custody concerns.

 Hopes of Reconciliation

-They can also provide couples the space to deal with issues in their marriage.
+This scenario can also provide couples the space to deal with issues in their marriage.
 Living separate lives for a time may give the people involved the chance to work on things they need to work on.
 In some cases, the ultimate goal is to reconcile, not divorce.
-In some cases, people love each other very much, but simply can’t live together.
+In others, people love each other very much, but simply can’t live together.

 Religious, Moral, or Ethical Reasons